- Sociology Major

-- Be a Sociology major OR declare by the fall add/drop deadline
+1. Be a Sociology major OR declare before applying

 How do you apply?

-We are not looking for students with the highest grades or students who have joined the most student organizations.
-We do not require letters of recommendation.
-We are looking for students who want to be leaders in their communities, who view themselves as trailblazers, and/or who believe they have qualities that set them apart in some important way from most students at the University of Michigan.
+We are looking for students who want to be leaders in their communities, who view themselves as trailblazers, and/or who believe they have qualities that set them apart in some important way from students at the University of Michigan.

 The application deadline is May 31, 2020; students selected for the 2020-2021 cohort will be notified thereafter.

 If you have questions, please contact Matt Sullivan (Director of SOUL) at email@example.com.